 - Camera quality could be higher

 Most components of the S60 are satisfactory.
 It comes with 3GB of RAM and a Qualcomm MSM8952-3 chipset to help you process standard tasks more easily.
 There’s 32GB of storage to store numerous apps, documents, images, and videos.
-The 4G connectivity works excellent, and you also get support for VoLTE (voice over LTE).
+The 4G connectivity works excellently, and you also get support for VoLTE (voice over LTE).

 Other specifications include regular sensors, Bluetooth 4.1, NFC, USB-OTG, FM radio, Wi-Fi b/g/n, and GPS.
 The device doesn’t have the latest Android version, but it offers a near-stock edition of Android Marshmallow.
 You can perform most tasks with Google apps, and you also get third-party programs, including File Commander, AVG Antivirus, Zello, and OfficeSuite.
 Plus, the gadget is equipped with several Cat apps, such as Hike.